attilapiros/trace-agent/README.md

 ## The project we would like to trace

-Let's say we have a project what we would like analize.
+Let's say we have a project what we would like analyze.
 In this example its code very simple:

 ```java